awsdocs/aws-cloudformation-user-guide/doc_source/blue-green.md

 Updating properties in these resources that don't require resource replacement doesn't trigger a green deployment\.

 You can't include updates to the above resources with updates to other resources in the same stack update\.
-If you need to update resources in the list above as well as other resources in the same stack, do one of the following:
+If you need to update resources in the list above in addition to other resources in the same stack, do one of the following:
 + Perform two seperate stack update operations: one that includes only the updates to the above resources, and a separate stack update that includes changes to any other resources\.
 + Remove the `Transform` and `Hook` sections from your template and then perform the stack update\.
 In this case, CloudFormation won't perform a green deployment\.